 Create.
 Not for the money.
 Not for the fame.
 Not for the recognition.
 But for the pure joy of creating something and sharing it.”
 Ernest Barbaric

-According to the Insider, YouTubers – the best profession by my standards – also suffer.
-They also get bored, which lead to burnout.
+- According to the Insider, YouTubers – the best profession by my standards – also suffer.
+They also get bored, which leads to burnout.

-The short abbreviation J’z stands for any type of Air Jordans.
+- The short abbreviation J’s stands for any type of Air Jordans.